 For counter flow tower, the wet deck (fill media) is encased on all the four sides.
-This helps prevent icing in winter operation.
+This helps prevent icing in winter operations.
 The prevailing winds do not directly affect the fill.
-Entire working system is guarded from the sun's rays and helps reduce algae growth.
-Air inlet louvers serve as screens to prevent debris from entering system.
+The entire working system is guarded from the sun's rays which helps reduce algae growth.
+Air inlet louvers serve as screens to prevent debris from the entering system.
 Cross-flow wet deck (fill) is encased on two sides only.
-The prevailing winds directly affect the fill and have problems of icing in winter operation.
-A cross-flow cooling tower where two opposed fill banks are served by a common air plenum is termed double flow arrangement.
+The prevailing winds directly affect the fill and have problems of icing in winter operations.
+A cross-flow cooling tower, where two opposed fill banks are served by a common air plenum, is termed double flow arrangement.